Redfin (NASDAQ:RDFN) Releases Q2 2021 Earnings Guidance

 Redfin (NASDAQ:RDFN) updated its second quarter 2021 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of – for the period.
 The company issued revenue guidance of $446 million-$457 million, compared to the consensus revenue estimate of $348.35 million.

-A number of brokerages have issued reports on RDFN.
-Oppenheimer reissued a hold rating on shares of Redfin in a report on Thursday, May 6th.
-Truist boosted their target price on shares of Redfin from $84.00 to $102.00 in a report on Tuesday, February 23rd.
-Piper Sandler lowered their target price on shares of Redfin from $99.00 to $75.00 and set an overweight rating on the stock in a report on Wednesday, May 12th.
-Needham & Company LLC began coverage on shares of Redfin in a report on Monday, May 3rd.
-They set a hold rating on the stock.
-Finally, Evercore ISI began coverage on shares of Redfin in a report on Tuesday, April 13th.
-They set an in-line rating and a $75.00 target price on the stock.
-Three research analysts have rated the stock with a sell rating, nine have given a hold rating and five have assigned a buy rating to the company.
-Redfin has an average rating of Hold and a consensus price target of $60.87.
+Several equities analysts have commented on the stock.
+DA Davidson increased their target price on shares of Redfin from $70.00 to $92.00 and gave the stock a neutral rating in a research report on Wednesday, March 3rd.
+Zacks Investment Research downgraded Redfin from a hold rating to a sell rating in a research report on Tuesday, May 11th.
+Truist raised their price target on Redfin from $84.00 to $102.00 in a research report on Tuesday, February 23rd.
+Wedbush lowered their price target on Redfin from $94.00 to $85.00 and set an outperform rating on the stock in a research report on Thursday, May 6th.
+Finally, Needham & Company LLC initiated coverage on Redfin in a research report on Monday, May 3rd.
+They issued a hold rating on the stock.
+Three equities research analysts have rated the stock with a sell rating, nine have assigned a hold rating and five have given a buy rating to the stock.
+Redfin currently has a consensus rating of Hold and an average price target of $60.87.

-In other Redfin news, CEO Glenn Kelman sold 90,000 shares of the company’s stock in a transaction dated Friday, May 14th.
-The shares were sold at an average price of $50.45, for a total transaction of $4,540,500.00.
-Following the completion of the sale, the chief executive officer now directly owns 1,668,812 shares in the company, valued at $84,191,565.40.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
-Also, insider Adam Wiener sold 6,500 shares of the company’s stock in a transaction dated Tuesday, March 16th.
-The shares were sold at an average price of $75.43, for a total transaction of $490,295.00.
-Following the sale, the insider now owns 297,072 shares of the company’s stock, valued at $22,408,140.96.
+In other news, insider Adam Wiener sold 6,500 shares of Redfin stock in a transaction that occurred on Tuesday, March 16th.
+The shares were sold at an average price of $75.43, for a total value of $490,295.00.
+Following the completion of the transaction, the insider now owns 297,072 shares in the company, valued at $22,408,140.96.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, Director Robert J. Bass sold 1,500 shares of Redfin stock in a transaction that occurred on Thursday, April 1st.
+The shares were sold at an average price of $68.54, for a total transaction of $102,810.00.
+Following the completion of the transaction, the director now owns 6,992 shares of the company’s stock, valued at approximately $479,231.68.
 The disclosure for this sale can be found here.
-Insiders sold 202,850 shares of company stock valued at $11,660,843 over the last quarter.
-8.20% of the stock is owned by company insiders.
+In the last 90 days, insiders have sold 202,850 shares of company stock valued at $11,660,843.
+Corporate insiders own 8.20% of the company’s stock.

 About Redfin